Last revised: 28 February 2020

 The Amiga CD32 console, released in 1993, was Commodore’s follow-up to the CDTV.
-Essentially, it was a repackaged Amiga 1200 with a built in CD-ROM drive and a bespoke 6-button joypad controller.
+Essentially, it was a repackaged Amiga 1200 with a built-in CD-ROM drive and a bespoke 6-button joypad controller.
 Indeed, by plugging in a keyboard, mouse and floppy drive, you pretty much had a fully functioning A1200.

-Personally, I never owned a CD32 (or knew anyone that did!) but I did have a CD-ROM drive for my A1200, which allowed me to play CD32 games.
+Personally, I never owned a CD32 (or knew anyone that did!) but I did have a CD-ROM drive (with a Squirrel SCSI interface) for my A1200, which allowed me to play CD32 games.
 Disappointingly, most CD32 titles were just pre-existing Amiga games (both OCS/ECS and AGA) lazily shoved onto a CD with no additional content or functionality.
-Although, at the time this did allow for some nice compilation disks and obviously there was no disk swapping.
+Although, this did allow for some nice compilation disks and obviously there was no disk swapping.

-For these reasons it can be worth emulating the CD32, so I thought I’d write a short guide on how to do this using WinUAE.
+For these reasons, it can be worth emulating the CD32, so I thought I’d write a short guide on how to do this using WinUAE.
 Fortunately, it’s pretty straightforward and won’t take long.

-For this guide I will be using The Chaos Engine, which in my opinion is the definitive version of the game thanks to its AGA graphics, CD-quality music and atmospheric background sounds (I prefer it over the Steam re-release) — download it here and extract the files to a folder of your choice.
+For this guide, I will be using The Chaos Engine, which in my opinion is the definitive version of the game thanks to its AGA graphics, CD-quality music and atmospheric background sounds (I much prefer it over the Steam re-release) — download from EmuParadise and extract the files to a folder of your choice.

-You can then tweak the options to your needs/tastes and then save the configuration for future use.
-Be sure to untick the NTSC option, otherwise you’ll end up staring at a black screen when you boot up because most CD32 games are in PAL format.
+You can then tweak the options to your needs/tastes and save the configuration for future use.
+Be sure to untick the NTSC option, otherwise, you’ll end up staring at a black screen when you boot up because most CD32 games are in PAL format.

 Anyway, the basic settings are:

 - emulation speed set to “Approximate A500/A1200 or cycle-exact”

-- Chipset tab: AGA chipset and CD32 for chipset extra
+- CD32 for chipset extra

 - ROM tab: